project-meucci/thimm.github.io/docs/Farmerama/Shorts-greg-judy-on-mob-grazing-tips-and-cow-pats.md

 ---
-title: Shorts: Greg Judy on mob grazing tips and cow pats
+title: Shorts Greg Judy On Mob Grazing Tips And Cow Pats
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2018-08-31)